Prathamnm/fynd-ai-intern-task1-NoteBook-/README.md

-# fynd-ai-intern-task1-NoteBook-
+# LLM Rating Prediction-
 Rating prediction using LLM prompt engineering

-# Fynd AI Intern Task 1 – LLM Rating Prediction
+# LLM Rating Prediction

 ## Overview
 This project explores how Large Language Models (LLMs) can be used to predict user ratings (1–5) from textual reviews using prompt engineering techniques.